Concordium/concordium.github.io/source/mainnet/net/voting/guardians.rst

 The guardians must give account addresses to the organizer of the election.
 If you need to know how to find your account address, see :ref:`share-address-mw`

-Guardians must download and install the Guardian desktop application. (link)
+Guardians must download and install the Guardian desktop application that is created by the election coordinator.

 Setup
 =====